 To start an employee appreciation program in a school, the principal should:

 1.Appoint a School Coordinator.
 The School Coordinator will work with the A-Team Advisers to help plan out the celebrations for the appreciation days.
 The person must be organized, able to enlist support and delegate responsibility.
 Ideally, a guidance counselor, assistant principal, librarian or related arts teacher serves in the position.
-However, some of the best coordinators in in the stare are classroom teachers or even strong support staff members who particularly want to do the job..
+However, some of the best coordinators in the state are classroom teachers or even strong support staff members who particularly want to do the job.
 When the school coordinator has help from a G-Force Adviser and three A-Team Advisers (described below) the job requires less than one hour per week.

 2. Appoint A-Team Advisers.
 With the help of the school coordinator, select three advisers for the A-Team, one each for the Action, Creative and Paparazzi Crews.

-Appoint a G-Force Adviser.
+3. Appoint a G-Force Adviser.
 The G-Force Adviser is the champion of the G-Force.
 This person makes certain that G-Force members understand and accept their responsibilities and encourages them from time to time as they carry out these responsibilities.
 The G-Force Adviser also shares targeted assignments or missions with the G-Force members (Utrust provides a chart which can be completed once each year to make these assignments).

 The Utrust website contains information about the various roles in the Utrust model, including the School Coordinator, G-Force Adviser, G-Force, A-Team and A-Team advisers.
-These guides help staff and students in leading the school to have a successful employee appreciation program.
+These guides help staff and students in leading the school to have a successful appreciation program.